 After a year of commuting, I quit my job and moved to Paris full-time.
 I continued to officiate in the Friday Night Skate for another seven years and participated in an annual 24h relay skate race for eight years in a row.

-When two separate friends threatened to drag me to the first Lord of the Rings movie premiere whether I had finished reading or not, I rushed through the book, and soon after joined the online fan community of Tolkien illustrator and LOTR movie concept artist John Howe.
+When two friends separately threatened to drag me to the first Lord of the Rings movie premiere whether I had finished reading or not, I rushed through the book, and soon after joined the online fan community of Tolkien illustrator and LOTR movie concept artist John Howe.
 One of the monthly illustration contests on his website forum challenged participants to team up in pairs to write and illustrate a short story or story opening.
 It was out of this contest that MAGE GIRL was born.
 Sharing my progress with the forum community provided the accountability I needed to finish the first draft.

 Several years and drafts later, an illustrator friend advised me to join the French chapter of SCBWI, which I now consider the best writing advice I ever received.
 Just a year after I joined, SCBWI announced their first Europolitan conference, to be held in Paris of all places.
 Not having to pay for transport and accommodation made the decision of attending easy, even though the number of strangers with “Writer” and “Illustrator” nametags proved intimidating at first.
 Even more intimidating were those with name tags reading “Agent” or “Editor”.